LesterGordon/puppet-java/README.md

 You can customise this module by configuring some optional class parameters.
 Usually you'd do this via Hiera, but you could also explicitly pass those parameters in puppet code like `class { 'java': $update_version => '42', }`.

+* `version`: The 'major' version of the JRE/JDK to install.
+You'll most likely need to specify the 'base_download_url' if you change this since boxen probably isn't hosting versions other than 7.
 * `update_version`: The 'update' part of the JRE/JDK version to install.
 For example, if you specify `51`, the module would install java 7u51
 * `base_download_url`: A base path from which the JRE and JDK packages should be downloaded.
 For example, if you specify `https://myorg.example/dist/java`, this module would download the jre from `https://myorg.example/dist/java/jre-7u51-macosx-x64.dmg`.